elegant-scipy/elegant-scipy/markdown/ch2.markdown

 To introduce you to graphs, we will reproduce some results from the paper "Structural properties of the *Caenorhabditis elegans* neuronal networks", by Varshney *et al*, 2011.
 Note that in this context, "graphs" is synonymous not with "plots", but with "networks".
-Mathematicians and computer scientists invented slightly different words to discuss these, and, as most do, we will be using them interchangeably.
+Mathematicians and computer scientists invented slightly different words to discuss these: graph vs network, vertex vs node, and edge vs link.
+As most people do, we will be using them interchangeably.

 You might be slightly more familiar with the network terminology: a network consists of *nodes* and *links* between the nodes.
 Equivalently, a graph consists of *vertices* and